 Here’s how it works:

-- You purchase several bankers boxes.
-You can get them for a couple of bucks each at your local office supply store or Amazon has them (I’m an affiliate so if you use this link I get a small portion of the purchase price.)
+- You purchase a number of bankers boxes.
+You can get them at your local office supply store or Amazon has a 12 pack for around $40.

 - Label the boxes with consecutive numbers.
-You can write it directly on the box or use labels.
+You can write the number directly on the box or use labels.

 - Start with the first box and fill it with items you need to store.